 Meanwhile, the lifeless floor helped more colourful underfoot displays catch the eye, from the bright tracks and fake grass of practice areas all the way through to a comparably innocuous – though no less useful – floor print that demonstrated the different sizes of the rolled microfibre towels offered above it.

 On top of this, the otherwise austere décor of the new warehouse certainly felt like it placed a firmer focus on the products and testing zones.
-An often-heard criticism of Sports Direct is a perceived “pile ‘em high, sell ‘em cheap” mentality, with ceiling-high racks displaying products in every direction.
-While this approach suits some shoppers, Decathlon’s simpler approach ensures that everyone in store is engaged with the product, whether they’re browsing or actively testing it, and they at least have room to negotiate fellow customers.
+An often-heard criticism of Sports Direct is the perceived “pile ‘em high, sell ‘em cheap” mentality, with ceiling-high racks displaying products in every direction.
+While this approach suits some shoppers, Decathlon’s simpler approach ensured that everyone in store was engaged with products, whether they’re browsing or actively testing, and they at least have room to negotiate fellow customers.

-Sometimes, it felt like Decathlon missed the mark; the painted running track, which runs an oval around the central footwear aisle, may look the part but in the context of the store’s push towards creative interactivity, little good may come from implying that someone should sprint around the shoe racks.
-It at least provided a clear sign as to where footwear could be found, at least.
+Sometimes, it felt like Decathlon missed the mark; the painted running track, which ran an oval around the central footwear aisle, may look the part but in the context of the store’s push towards creative interactivity, little good may come from implying that someone should sprint around the shoe racks.
+It provided a clear sign as to where footwear could be found, at least.

 Yet everything felt purposeful.
 Sure, there still might be an argument for more comfortable lighting, or other small flourishes that improve its perception as a higher-end retailer, but on the other hand, Decathlon is already planning on undercutting Sports Direct’s cheaper price point by 20% on its entry-level products (which do seem to take up a major percentage of in-store stock).
 The interior design undoubtedly plays into this push towards a simple, honest approach.